haimengzhao/quantum-oracle-sketching/README.md

 This repo contains:
 - Core implementations of **quantum oracle sketching** in JAX.
+- A tutorial that walk you through the basic usage of quantum oracle sketching.
+- JAX implementation of quantum singular value transform (QSVT), including amplitude amplification, inversion, threshold, etc.
 - A benchmark suite for quantum oracle and state sketching.
 - Real-dataset experiments (classification and dimension reduction) for demonstrating the exponential memory advantage.